-|Projects which include stationary source equipment such as boilers, heaters, gas turbines, internal combustion engines, paint booths, and/or manufacturing processes, must obtain air permits as well as undergo environmental review under the California Environmental Quality Act (CEQA).
-Although the air permit generally cannot be issued by the air district or other air permitting authority until the CEQA approval is obtained, the air permit application process is best undertaken concurrent with – but separate from – the CEQA analysis.
+Projects that include stationary source equipment, such as boilers, heaters, gas turbines, internal combustion engines, paint booths, and/or manufacturing processes, must obtain air permits in addition to the environmental review under the California Environmental Quality Act (CEQA).
+Although the air permits generally cannot be issued by the Air District or other air permitting authority until the CEQA approval is obtained, the air permit application process is best undertaken concurrent with – but separate from – the CEQA analysis.

 New Source Review

 New Source Review (NSR) is a preconstruction permitting program required under both federal and state statutes for new and modified sources of certain pollutant emissions in amounts defined in each air district.
 NSR applies to both individual pieces of equipment or processes, i.e., “permit units,” and entire facilities.
 Two of the primary requirements that must be addressed during NSR permitting are BACT and Offsets, which are described in more detail below.
 In addition, prior to permit issuance, large facilities are required to give public notice and conduct an air dispersion modeling analysis to determine whether downwind impacts would cause violations of ambient air quality standards.